 Garlic – Several months ago I did a post featuring the health benefits of garlic, and some easy ways to prepare it, Garlic the Great.
 I love garlic and cook with it almost daily, but it is much more than just an appetite booster!
 My former post goes into some great garlicky detail, but I turn to it again now because it posses significant antimicrobial & antibacterial properties.
 It is also very rich in the antioxidants manganese & Vitamin B6.
-1 oz of raw garlic gives us all we need for our Daily Value’s (DV) worth .
-So, we’re going extra heavy on the garlic in this pasta…
+1 oz of raw garlic gives us all we need for our Daily Value’s (DV) worth.
+So, we’re going extra heavy on the garlic in this pasta.

-And last but certainly not least, we’ll be adding fresh lemon zest, lemon juice and fresh basil into our pep-you-up pasta.
+Last, but certainly not least, we’ll be adding fresh lemon zest, lemon juice and fresh basil into our pep-you-up pasta.
 Lemons are known as an excellent source of Vitamin C with over 46% in 1/4 cup of juice.
-Additionally, they possess flavanoid compunds shown in studies to have antioxidant properties too.
+Additionally, they possess flavanoid compunds shown in studies to have antioxidant properties.
 Our flavorful & aromatic basil offers over 60% DV of Vitamin K in 2 tsp worth.
 Interestingly enough, the volatile oils in basil have been clinically shown to inhibit growth of several common & dominant bacterial strains, such as Staph & Listeria.
 Who’d have thought my garnish was so potent?!

-Ok, we know why it’s good for us, now let’s get down to germ obliterating business…
+Ok, we know why it’s good for us, now let’s get down to germ-obliterating business with a simple & quick recipe: Get-Well Garlic Pasta (with fresh spinach, tomato, lemon & basil).

 - ~ 4 oz of dried egg noodles (Like Dutch Pennsylvania)